-However, on the note of interest, perhaps the biggest drawback to the Post Office Online Saver is that it only pays 0.25% gross AER annually s, or 0.24% gross monthly.
+However, on the note of interest, perhaps the biggest drawback to the Post Office Online Saver is that it only pays 0.25% gross AER annually, or 0.24% gross monthly.
 That rate is a fixed bonus rate that you receive for the first 12 months you have your savings account.
-After the initial 12 months is over, the rate lowers to 0.01%.
+After the initial 12 months, the rate lowers to 0.01%.
 Interest is calculated daily, and you get to choose whether you want that interest paid annually or monthly.
 If you decide annually, the interest is always paid in the March of that year.
 Interest on monthly accounts is received on the first business day of each month.

-This account is only available online - as stated above - but that means that you cannot manage your account in person in a branch or by phone at all.
-The minimum balance to open is £1, and you can apply for it online.
+This account is only available online - as stated above - meaning you cannot manage your account in person in a branch or by phone at all.
+The minimum balance to open an account is £1, and you can apply for it online.
 To do so, you must be over 18, a UK resident with a UK bank account or building society account.

 The obvious advantage to the online ISA over the other savings accounts at the Post Office is that the interest earned is not subject to tax.
 Given how paltry the interest rate is, much like the Online Saver product, it is a significant benefit that no more money is taken from you in the form of tax.
 That being said, remember that the Personal Savings Allowance (PSA) is currently set at £1,000 for basic rate taxpayers.
-That means unless your entire portfolio of savings earns you more than £1,000 in interest a year, you would not be paying tax on it anyway.
-For high rate taxpayers, you can make £500 in savings interest per year without paying tax on it.
+That means unless your entire portfolio of savings earns you more than £1,000 in interest a year, you would not be paying tax on it in a tax year anyway.
+Higher rate taxpayers can make £500 in savings interest per year without paying tax.
 Additional rate taxpayers do not have an allowance.

 An Online Bond with the Post Office is a product that could be suitable if you are happy to lock away a certain amount of money for a certain amount of time.
-The Online Bond the Post Office currently offers start with a 1-year term, but customers can also open 2 and 3 year fixed term bonds.
+The Online Bond the Post Office currently offers starts with a 1-year term, but customers can also open 2 and 3 year fixed term bonds.
 All of these durations are available with interest paid annually or interest paid monthly.
-The benefit of a bond is that you know exactly how much interest you will earn on your savings over that set amount of time - that can materially ease the complexity of planning for retirement in the future.
+The benefit of a bond is that you know exactly how much interest you will earn on your savings over that set amount of time.
+This can materially ease the complexity of planning for retirement in the future.